 Sam has established himself as one of Columbia’s leaders that remains at the pulse of society’s policy challenges.
 As a mayoral candidate, he dared Columbia to think boldly about economic development, growth, and imagine its future.

 He often represents clients before governmental agencies and guides them through regulatory matters.
 He has developed a reputation for his skill in crisis management and navigating political issues on both sides of the aisle.

 Prior to joining Nexsen Pruet, Sam helped lead the Office of the Mayor under Mayor Stephen K. Benjamin.
 In working closely with Columbia’s 36th mayor and 76th president of the US Conference of Mayors, Sam was instrumental in coordinating the Mayor's agenda both locally and nationally.
 During Sam's tenure, the City of Columbia saw over $1 billion in economic investment.

-Sam was actively involved in leading most of the Mayor’s visible and notable projects, including the Bull Street redevelopment project, a revitalization effort in one of Columbia’s most anticipated emerging neighborhoods, and the Famously Hot New Year Celebration, South Carolina’s largest New Year’s Eve party that regularly draws tens of thousands of partygoers to Columbia’s Main Street.
+Sam was actively involved in leading most of the Mayor’s most visible and notable projects, including the Bull Street redevelopment project, a revitalization effort in one of Columbia’s most anticipated emerging neighborhoods, and the Famously Hot New Year Celebration, South Carolina’s largest New Year’s Eve party that regularly draws tens of thousands of partygoers to Columbia’s Main Street.

 While Sam has affixed himself as a staple of the South Carolina political landscape, he has developed extensive relationships with elected officials and business leaders across the country.
-He routinely consults with leaders across the country on the best strategies to move their communities forward and to aide corporations in reaching workable public, private, partnerships.
+He routinely consults with leaders across the country on the best strategies to move their communities forward and to aide corporations in reaching workable public, private, and partnerships.